-Source: Dedicated Purpose Fund Group: Contributions received from "Choose Life" license plates
+Source: Dedicated Purpose Fund Group: Contributions received from "Choose Life" license planning to place their children for adoption or for infants awaiting their placement with adoptive parents, and for related counseling, training, and advertising.

 Legal Basis: ORC 3701.65 and 4503.91; Section 291.10 of H.B.
 49 of the 132nd G.A.